Frequently Asked Pest Control Questions

 If you’re inquiring about pest inspection and/or pest control, chances are you’ve tried to solve the issue yourself.
 While taking things into your own hands is great in some instances , pest control almost always requires more strategy and attention than you can give it.
 More often than not, homeowners tend to lack the expertise and time to handle most pest-related situations that are commonly encountered in or around a home or workspace.
-If you’d like to nip your pest control problem in the bud right now rather than have it go on and manifest into a greater issue, call your Cary pest exterminators today.
+If you’d like to nip your pest control problem in the bud right now, call us today.

 How are pests getting into my home?

 There are numerous ways that pests can enter a home.
 To lessen the chances of pests intruding into your home, be sure to keep any branches, shrubs, piles of firewood, decorative rocks, and any other aspect of landscaping well-maintained.
 For example, if you’ve got a pile of firewood adjacent to your home, be sure to roll around the logs every so often to decrease the chance of pests beginning to form nests in the area, or have them raised off the ground.
 Properly stacking any piles of firewood would also be beneficial and optimal.

 Spiders, ants, and other pests have been known to use trees, shrubs, and parts of gardens as ladders into homes through windows, cracks in brick siding, etc. Before applying any treatment, Stomp Pest Control inspects and pinpoints potential problem areas that may need to be tended to, but it is your job to make sure that these areas get the alteration that they need.